Nikon Z 24‑105mm

 Personally I prefer the Z 24-200mm VR for its greater zoom range and optical stabilization that lets me skip having to carry a separate telephoto lens.

-The bigger and heavier Z 24-120mm f/4 isn't any sharper and also lacks optical stabilization, but it has an AF/MF switch with I find important.
+The bigger and heavier Z 24-120mm f/4 isn't any sharper and also lacks optical stabilization, but it has an AF/MF switch which I find important.
 It's also a constant f/4 and has a metal mount — but still about twice as heavy and twice as expensive.

 I prefer this lens to any 24-70mm lens.
 I have no need for f/2.8, and to me the extended 70-105mm range is huge; 70mm doesn't do anything for me while 105mm is usually awesome for just about everything.